 Whether you're trying to lose weight or just trying to eat a healthy diet, you can never go wrong by eating more vegetables.
 A few years ago I realized one way up your daily intake of veggies was by incorporating vegetables into breakfast dishes, and since then I've come up with lots of different breakfast ideas that involve vegetables.
 You can use vegetables in breakfast casseroles or egg muffins, but lately I've been fond of a slightly different type of breakfast dish that I call an egg bake.
-This Swiss Chard, Mozzarella, and Feta Egg Bake has lots of Swiss chard with just enough egg to hold it together, and my garden is still overflowing with chard, so I really need to make it again.
+This Swiss Chard, Mozzarella, and Feta Egg Bake has lots of Swiss chard with just enough egg to hold it together, and it's a delicious way to use Swiss chard.

 Stack up the chard leaves and thickly slice them, then give them a good wash in the salad spinner if you have garden chard.

 Heat a little olive oil in a large frying pan, add the chard leaves all at once, and stir-fry until the chard is wilted and barely tender.